danthe1st/AReBAC/README.md

 ## License

 This project is available under both the MIT and GPL-3.0 license.
 Users can choose whichever license they prefer.

+Specific files or directories may be subject different licenses.
+In this case, the license is available in a `LICENSE` or `NOTICE` file of the directory in question or a parent directory.